 (j) Although the Accomplishment Instructions of Boeing Special Attention Start Printed Page 63109Service Bulletin 747-53-2483, Revision 1, dated August 28, 2003; describe procedures for submitting certain information to the manufacturer, this AD does not require that action.

 Alternative Methods of Compliance (AMOCs)

 (k)(1) The Manager, Seattle ACO, has the authority to approve AMOCs for this AD, if requested in accordance with the procedures found in 14 CFR 39.19.

-(2) An AMOC that provides an acceptable level of safety may be used for any repair required by this AD, if it is approved by an Authorized Representative for the Boeing Delegation Option Authorization Organization who has been authorized by the Manager, Seattle ACO, to make those findings.
-For a repair method to be approved, the repair must meet the certification basis of the airplane, and the approval must specifically refer to this AD.
+(2) An AMOC that provides an acceptable level of safety may be used for any repair required by this AD, if it is approved by a Boeing Company Designated Engineering Representative who has been authorized by the Manager, Seattle ACO, to make those findings.
+For a repair method to be approved, the approval must specifically refer to this AD.